REEU Paid Internship "STEM in Agriculture"

 - Be freshmen, sophomores, or juniors at an accredited college or community college (at the time of application)

-- Have completed chemistry or general biology (with labs)
+- Have completed chemistry and general biology

 - Be majoring in: